arcxp/datadog-service-catalog-metadata-provider/README.md

 ### The organization rules YAML file

 The place where you will configure your organization's rules is `.github/service-catalog-rules.yml` in your organization's `.github` repository.
 This file will be a YAML file which contains a list of rules.
 The syntax of this file is simple YAML, and the rules are simple as well.

+For schema versioning, backwards compatibility will be maintained.
+If you would like to make schema version a constraint, there is a field for that in the Org Rules File.

 Here's an example:

 ```yaml
 ---